section-engineering-education/engineering-education/content/articles/automating-excel-sheet-in-python/index.md

 ---
 Python has rich libraries, useful packages, and ready-to-use functions for automation that greatly facilitates testing.
 Python allows you to choose what's best for your project.
 <!--more-->
 In this article, we are going to implement python libraries and excel data to automate.
-It will give us a better overview and understanding of Python and Excel.
+It will help us gain a better understanding of Python and Excel.

 ### Table of contents
 - [Prerequisites](#prerequisites)